-Floater patients make up 70% of his medical practice.
+Floater patients make up 90 percent of his medical practice.
 He is also involved professionally in reading, research, designing and inventing, and as a medical book publisher.

 His hobbies are being in a music performance group (guitar, ukulele, keyboard, harmonica, and voice), amateur radio (extra class), video production, multi-track audio recording, attending cultural and musical events, public speaking, reading, being a member of the National Press Club, and golf.

-Dr. Karickhoff's wife, Madge, is a former high school English teacher and she holds a Master's Degree in Guidance and Counseling from the University of Virginia.
+Dr. Karickhoff's wife of 42 years (deceased 2014) was a former high school English teacher and had a Master's Degree in Guidance and Counseling from the University of Virginia.
 They have two daughters.
-Julie is a graduate of Duke University, has an MBA degree from Georgetown University, lives in Sherman Oaks, California, and is the director of marketing for a motion picture studio.
+Julie is a graduate of Duke University, has an MBA degree from Georgetown University, lives in Fairfax, VA and is a marketer for the National Association of Broadcasters.
 Maggie is a graduate of Duke University, has a Master's Degree in speech-language pathology from the University of Redlands, California.
 She is a private practice speech therapist in Van Nuys, California.